5 Driving Habits to Make Tyres Last Longer

 Chris suggests that motorists ask Branigans technicians about tyre wear patterns and whether they indicate anything of which they should be made aware.
 “Tyre wear might indicate some extra ways to save,” says Chris.
 “For example, if the tread is worn only at the central part of the tyre, the car owner may be over inflating them.
 Cracks and bulges on the sidewall could mean that a driver hit a pothole too hard – or it may be a sign of habitually driving with underinflated tyres.
 Branigans tyre technicians might be able to provide customers with some interesting insights that lead to extra savings.”

 Branigans Tyres has well-established workshops in Burleigh Heads and Southport in the Gold Coast region.
 Check out their full range of services or current featured promotions.
 Branigans award-winning affordable tyre subscriptions package start at $7.97 and help motorists budget for their ongoing tyre needs.
-For guaranteed customer satisfaction when it comes to tyre servicing and vehicle maintenance, customers are encouraged to drive in at their convenience as no pre-bookings or appointments are required.
+Vehicle owners are encouraged to drive in at their convenience as no pre-bookings or appointments are required.
 The branches are Burleigh Heads: (07) 5535 2660 situated at 13 Flagstone Drive or Southport: (07) 5591 8633 situated at 1/277 Southport-Nerang Rd.